Tom-R-Schneider/Terminology-Graph-Tool/README.md

 ## Features

-- Loads in Information from Excel Sheet
+- Uses Excel Sheets to store domains/terms/relations
 - Graphs relations between terms into a visual element
 - Columns for Used and Unused Terms
 - Ability to add new Terms and Save newly created relations